 I cannot see the custom field option in my account.
 What’s wrong? - Custom fields are only available to Plus and Pro users.
 If you’re on trial or the Basic plan, you need to upgrade

 SG Widget won’t let me add custom fields to my form- You need to set up a custom field in Sendgrid first.
 SG Widget reads from those.

-Custom Fields are the answer for anyone that needs to gather more information from their users.
+Custom Fields are the answer for anyone that needs to gather more information from their users when collecting email addresses.
 This may be a legal requirement or regulation such as anyone that needs to give users the ability to opt into some marketing but not others because of GDPR.

 On the other hand, it could just be a strategy to segment your list better and send more personalized email that targets users based on their interests and preferences.

 Whatever your motivation, Custom Fields allow you to learn more about your subscribers and this is invaluable for many organisations.